cagov/covid19.ca.gov-site-handbook/pages/home.md

   title: Getting started
   order: 0
 ---
+This is the home of the ODI web guide.

 Create your own spacebook exactly like this one and customize it to your needs.
 Spacebooks are speedy to set up, free, and 100% open source.

 - **Easy to use** 😀 -- add a new page and it appears magically in your navigation, make edits right from your phone